VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/archnew.md

 * **FAT32, exFAT** - Old, shit, but it works on everything easily.
 The default for SD cards and flash drives.
 * **EXT3, EXT4** - Common on Linux.
 Stable, does the job.
 Very annoying to mount on Windows.
 * **HFS, HFS+, APFS** - 🍎, Think Different.
 * **ZFS** - Need to store an ever living fuck load of data across a boat load of drives?
-ZFS will do that, make sure some drives can fail without loosing anything, let you speed it up by using an SSD or RAM for cache, and do some crazy voodoo to ensure data never gets corrupted + snapshotting (file history) + automaticly using spare disks if one fails + per-user limits...
-Awesome, right?
+ZFS will do that, make sure some drives can fail without loosing anything, let you speed it up by using an SSD or RAM for cache, and do some crazy voodoo to ensure data never gets corrupted + snapshotting (file history) + automaticly using spare disks if one fails + per-user limits… Awesome, right?
 Yep.
 And also a true pain in the ass to setup, a RAM hog, etc. Basically, ZFS is *perfect* for a file server and not worth the pain & RAM use at all in a normal setup.
 * **BTRFS** - Somewhere between ZFS and EXT4.
 A sane option for most personal Linux setups.
 Has had broken RAID 5 for a long time, don't use that and you're fine.
-* **F2FS** - I have a NEED, A NEED FOR SPEED ... and data corruption...
-Shit.
+* **F2FS** - I have a NEED, A NEED FOR SPEED … and data corruption… Shit.
 For SSDs, the new kid on the block, and ready to eat your data if you have to hard shutdown.
 Only use this if you know what you're doing.
 But, it do zoom.

 For setting up your system to dual boot Linux and Windows, you'll need to use NTFS to read your existing data, FAT for the boot partition (more on that soon), and I'll be showing setting up the Linux root using BTRFS, but using EXT4 is also a fine choice.